What to Expect at Mediation?

 (g) The parties may terminate the proceedings at any time.

 The reason behind the requirement that mediation remain “confidential” is so that the parties can open up, without fear, and really explore possible solutions to their problems.
-For this reason, the parties cannot audio and/or video record any portion of the mediation conference, they cannot subpoena the mediator to testify, they cannot go out on social media and disclose what was said, and most certainly they cannot bring up to the Court any part of what was said during the mediation.
-Only the outcome of the mediation (i.e. settled, not settled, party did not show up, etc…) and a written agreement that was signed in connection therewith may be brought up to the Court.
+For this reason, the parties cannot audio and/or video record or AI transcribe any portion of the mediation.
+They cannot subpoena the mediator to testify.
+They cannot postwhat was said on social media.
+And most importantly, they cannot bring up to the court any part of what was said during the mediation.
+Only the outcome of the mediation (i.e., settled, not settled, party did not show up, etc.) and a written agreement that was signed in connection with the mediation may be brought up to the court.

-Along the lines of “confidentiality”, it is also important to know that during the mediation conference, it is perfectly acceptable for the mediator to meet or consult separately with one or more participating parties, or even divide the conference into groups of fewer than all the parties.
-Information disclosed to the mediator during separate consultation (i.e. while the parties are caucused) that a party has asked remain confidential does not have to be disclosed to the other side and in fact it is just fine for that information to remain confidential.
+Along the lines of “confidentiality,” it is also important to know that during the mediation, it is perfectly acceptable for the mediator to meet or consult separately with one or more participating parties, or even divide the parties into groups of fewer than all the parties.
+Information disclosed to the mediator during separation (i.e., while the parties are caucused) that a party has asked remain confidential does not have to be disclosed to the other side, and in fact, it is just fine for that information to remain confidential.

-There are only a few exceptions to the rule of confidentiality, one of which is in regards to the disclosure of information relating to the abuse of a child which was not previously reported to state officials.
+There are only a few exceptions to the rule of confidentiality, one of which is regarding the disclosure of information relating to the abuse of a child that was not previously reported to state officials.

-If the parties are able to reach an agreement during mediation, then that agreement is often memorialized in the writing, signed by all the parties, and filed with the Court.
+If the parties can reach an agreement during mediation, then that agreement is often memorialized in writing, signed by all the parties, and filed with the Court.